Smart Wildlife Watching Protects People

 Physical Injury from Wildlife

 Wild animals are unpredictable.
-An unusual sound or smell may scare them, causing them to bolt or even charge.
+When we get too close to wildlife, they might feel threatened and act in self-defense, especially if they have young nearby.
+Also, during mating season, many male animals, particularly ungulates like elk or bison, become territorial and may see you as a threat.
 That’s why each park requires visitors to stay a certain distance away from animals, usually 25 yards from most wildlife and 100 yards from large wildlife like bears or wolves.
 (Always check with the park you’re visiting, some parks require a minimum distance of 50 yards.)
 Remember, it’s your responsibility to maintain that distance.
 If wildlife approaches you, then you need to move back.

 Wildlife can be dangerous for your pets.
-Large animals like moose can trample anything underfoot, and some birds can even fly off with small pets in their talons.
-Pets look like prey to many wildlife, so they will act accordingly, giving chase and possibly killing your pet, even when on a leash.
+Some animals, like moose, may feel your pet is a predator and may try to trample them.
+Pets also look like prey to many species of wildlife, so they will act accordingly, giving chase and possibly killing your pet, even when on a leash.

 Injuries from wildlife are not a pleasant way to spend your vacation.
 Bison and elk can gore, butt, or toss visitors and their pets.
 Snakes can strike, and bears can maul.
 Smaller wildlife such as squirrels and fox can bite and may carry ticks or fleas or rabies that can make you or your pet sick.
 Every year, visitors to national parks are injured by the wildlife—make sure it’s not you!